 Sensible Use of Hardware Resources

-Further, as Hop and Pop VR was primarily built to be used with virtual reality goggles, like the Oculus Rift, the above statement holds true in that case as well.
+Further, as Hop and Pop VR was primarily built to be used with virtual reality headsets, the above statement holds true in that case as well.
 Expect a decent but not too special gaming PC to be more than adequate.
-Technically interested readers will find some more information about performance requirements in the Manual.

 Modular System – Modular Pricing

-Finally, the Tactical Editon, which regardless of its name is available to everybody, gives you an extended set of features for professional training environments.
+Finally, the Tactical Editon, which regardless of its name is available to everybody, provides you with an extended set of features for professional training environments.